What do the Red Flag Alert ratings mean?

 GOLD

-These are the top 12-14% of all companies that are the healthiest (the least likely to go insolvent).
-These companies have only the strongest, key financial ratios, have a very good history of filing accounts and compliance on time.
+These companies have only the strongest, key financial ratios, show little signs of known insolvency indicators, and have an excellent history of filing accounts and compliance on time.
 They have healthy all-round financials and the chance of a gold company failing is less than 0.1%, open credit is recommended.

 SILVER

-Around the next 25% of companies.
+Around the next 28% of companies in its size band, when considering the likelihood of failure.
 These companies still have strong financial ratios but may have slightly higher gearing or lower liquidity, efficiency or profitability ratios than ideal.
-These companies are still very unlikely to fail but are less financially stable than gold companies.
-If the general trend is not upwards, declines will be modest, and there won’t be any significant legal notices.
+These companies are still very unlikely to fail,(0.3%), but are less financially stable than gold companies and more likely to move to a different rating.
+If the general trend is not upward, declines will be modest, and there won’t be any significant legal notices.
 Open credit is recommended.

 BRONZE